TahomaSoft/GutenPrintTrackUpstream-and-LocalDev/doc/gutenprint-users-manual.md

+---
-Gutenprint 5.2
+title: Gutenprint 5.2 User's Manual

-User\'s Manual

-Robert Krawitz
+author: Robert Krawitz

-Gutenprint 5.2 User\'s Manual

-Copyright © 2000-2012 Robert Krawitz
+copyright: Copyright © 2000-2012 Robert Krawitz
+date: 06/01/2012
+note: transliterated to MarkDown
+---

 Permission is granted to copy, distribute and/or modify this document under the terms of the GNU Free Documentation License, Version 1.2 or